jckantor/ND-Pyomo-Cookbook/CRC.md

 ## Available Solvers

-The CRC clusters supports three (and counting) high-performance optimization solvers that are directly callable from Pyomo.
+The CRC clusters supports several large-scale optimization solvers that are directly callable from Pyomo.
 This makes it increadily easy - often one only needs to change a few lines of code - to try different solvers for an optimization problem.

 The following contains instructions on using solvers currently available on the CRC cluster.
 By modifying the `SolverFactory` in `pyomo_test.py`, you can try all of these solvers on the simple test problem.